Student Financial Aid Satisfactory Academic Progress (SAP) Policy

 Course Withdrawal, Incompletes, Unsatisfactory, Vanished and Fail: Credit hours in which a student receives a grade of “W”, “I”, “U”, "V", and “F” are included in the number of hours attempted but do not count toward successfully completed hours; consequently, students who withdraw may have difficulty meeting the satisfactory progress requirements.
 These grades are included in the calculation of GPA.

 Transfer Credit: Students transferring from another institution will be considered making satisfactory progress at the time of enrollment.
 A student’s maximum timeframe for receiving financial aid will be reduced by the number of transferred credit hours applied towards his/her program of study at Union Institute & University.
-Repeated course: In accordance with Union Institute & University policy, a student is permitted to repeat any course once.
+Repeated course: Courses repeated that have never been passed are eligible for federal aid.
+Courses that have been passed are eligible for aid only one additional registration.
 The last grade earned is calculated in the GPA.
 For financial aid purposes, the previous hours attempted and earned will continue to be counted in the student’s cumulative hours attempted and earned.
 Successful completion: A grade of A, B, C, D, or S is considered successful course completion.
 These grades are included in the calculation of GPA.

 Satisfactory: Students who have met the criteria explained above, respective cumulative GPA and cumulative completion rate of 67%, have satisfactory status.
 Financial aid funding will post to student’s account as scheduled.